 To give you the most effective treatment possible, Memorial Sloan Kettering doctors will want to make sure your diagnosis of cancer in the pancreas is correct.
 They will also want to establish the size of your tumor and whether it has spread to other areas of your body.
-This will help determine the stage of the cancer.
+This will help determine the stage of pancreatic cancer.

 We use a variety of tests to find the most accurate information about a tumor and to decide on the best approach for you.
 We’ll perform a complete physical examination and review results from any previous imaging tests you may have had.
 We’ll also review any medical information from your primary care doctor.